hjbolus/Mathematical-Logic-Through-Python/README.md

 `  4) ~(p->q)    (Inference Rule ['p', '(p->q)'] ==> 'q' on lines 1,3)`
 `QED`

-Given any tautology `tautology`, the function `prove_tautology_full(tautology)` returns a valid proof of the tautology, generated by first proving the formula in all models, then combining those proofs and removing the assumptions unique to their models.
+Similarly, given any tautology `tautology`, the function `prove_tautology_full(tautology)` returns a valid proof of the tautology, generated by first proving the formula in all models, then combining those proofs and removing the assumptions unique to their models.

-For any Formula `formula`, the function `proof_or_counterexample_full(formula)`, if `formula` is a tautology, returns a valid proof; otherwise it returns a model in which the formula evaluates to False.
+The function `proof_or_counterexample_full(formula)`, if `formula` is a tautology, returns a valid proof; otherwise it returns a model in which the formula evaluates to False.

 On the other hand, if a formula is satisfiable, `model_or_inconsistency_full(formula)` returns a model in which it evaluates to True; otherwise it returns a proof of a contradiction derived by assuming `formula`.

+In order to evaluate if an FOL formula is a tautology, functions for prediate logic convert the formula to a propositional skeleton and take advantage of methods from propositional logic to determine it easily.